lhaug/textmoduleAPI/README.md

 - OpenAPI-Documentation (Swagger)
 - Simple electron GUI

-## 🚀 1.
-Getting started
+## 🚀 Getting started

+### 1. Start the container

+Clone this project.

 Open Docker on your machine.

-Then start the container with:
+Then start the container with the following command in the project folder:

 ```docker-compose up --build```